csdojo-defaang/defaang/CONTRIBUTING.md

 ### Issue Labels

-There are – broadly speaking – three categories of issues on the defaang GitHub issue tracker, which you can distinguish with their associated labels.
+There are three categories of issues on the defaang GitHub issue tracker:

 1. **Bugs** come in two flavours: non-critical and critical.
 Non-critical bugs are those that sometimes can mean a nuisance but that do not seriously affect working with the app.
 Critical bugs, however, make the app barely or un-usable, and fixes need to be addressed urgently.
 2. **Enhancements** are some small additions that require adding some more functionality to a feature, but that should not evolve into an own distinct feature.
 Even if the issue description reads like a full feature to you, the "enhancement" label means there is already said functionality, which just needs to be amended.
 Please ask if you are unsure.